How to become a HART paramedic: Hannah's story

 - She says the job is like a cross between being a paramedic and a firefighter so she needs to be very physically fit for the role

 - Hannah studied Paramedic Practice at university to become a paramedic.
 After three years on the job, she applied to be a HART paramedic, which took an extra two months of intense training

 - She loves the challenge of her job, as well as the opportunity to help people.

-What to expect if you want to be a paramedic
+What to expect if you want to become a HART paramedic

 - Paramedic working hours: 36 to 38 hours per week.
 You work shifts, which could include evenings, weekends and bank holidays